bartificer/programming-by-stealth/docs/pbs18.md

 }
 ```

-Notice that it is the order of the opening parentheses that defines the order of the sub-matches – hence the decimal part of the amount being third.
+Notice that it is the order of the opening parentheses that defines the order of the submatches – hence the decimal part of the amount being third.

-If our regular expression has the `g` flag (for a global match), `.exec()` will remember where it left off, and next time you call it, it will give you the next result, so, you can loop through all the matches like so:
+If our regular expression has the `g` flag (for a global match), `.exec()` will remember where it left off, and next time you call it, it will give you the next result.
+So you can loop through all the matches like so:

 ```javascript
 var s = "That lunch was delicious, but it cost €50.43, which is a bit steep!
 I guess I'd happily have paid €30 for it.
 Mind you, nothing is as bad as that £100 lunch in London last year!";